harmsk/atomic-management/README.md

   fontSize:14

 ```

+The current version of this package only supports configuration of the two core namespaces of Atom, `core` and `editor`.

+For a full list of configurable content, please see the official atom documentation [here](https://flight-manual.atom.io/using-atom/sections/basic-customization/#configuration-key-reference),

 The configuration described in the `.atomconfig` file will override the default Atom configuration, and each operates independently of each other.
 Directly edit the corresponding `.atomconfig` file if you wish to change per project settings, and directly edit global configuration either through `Edit > Preferences` or `Edit > Config`.